manoharaa/numerolog/README.md

 # numerolog
-Numerology Science: Get your birthday numbers, lucky numbers, Turn any words/string to numbers to find out your lucky nos..
+Get gematria, Turn any words/string to numbers to find out your lucky nos/destiny no based on numerology.

+Eg:

+Numerolog.gematria("Any string")